5T33Z0/OC-Little-Translated/01_Adding_missing_Devices_and_enabling_Features/Fake_Firmware_Hub_(SSDT-FWHD)/README.md

 # Fake Firmware Hub Device (`SSDT-FWHD`)
-Adds `FWHD` device to the IO Registry in macOS – nothing more.
-My research of DSDT and .ioreg files showed that the Intel Firmware Hub Device is present in almost every Intel-based Mac model.
-It is listed in IORegistryExplorer as "FWHD" with the HID `INT0800`.
+Adds a virtual `FWHD` device to the IO Registry in macOS – nothing more.
+My research of DSDT and .ioreg files showed that the Intel Firmware Hub Device is present in almost every Intel-based Mac.
+It is listed in **IORegistryExplorer** as "**FWHD**" with the HID `INT0800`.

 Mac Models containing `FWHD`: